golgor/golgor/README.md

 I'm Robert currently working with electrical engineering.
 I have always been interested in coding, but it is something I previously haven't had enough time doing.
 As I'm always keen on learning new things I'm currently looking into improving my Python skills.
 Also interested in Golang.

-I love technology in any shape and always try to understand how and why they work.
+I love technology and other complex systems in any shape and always try to understand how and why they work.
 Anything from molecular reactions to engineering or the human psyche.

 ## Technology
 <!--